warthog37/tilted-gryphons.github.io/index.md

 sidebar:
   nav: "sidemenu"
 ---
-We are currently in the process of moving all of our guild infos here but until then I am hosting the private server info here just to consolidate.
+We are currently in the process of moving all of our guild infos here!

 If you run into any problems, missing items, whatever...
 Please contact Hatredcopter on discord: